 Helping Hands of the Woman's League of Mount Holly

-Give Blood if possible, Check with the American Red Cross for Collection Sites.
+Gave Blood when possible, They are still in need so check with the American Red Cross for Collection Sites.

-Write a hello or send blank cards to nursing homes...because the people are cut off from the world.
+Wrote a hello or sent blank cards to nursing homes...because the people are cut off from the world.

 We have many heroes in our WLMH group.
 Along with the nurse in our group who has come out of retirement to serve once again manning COVID-19 hotlines.

 shoppers for some members, allowing them to feel safe in their homes.